A resource is anything used by a pipeline that lives outside the pipeline itself. Examples include:

 - Navigate to the pipeline in Azure Pipelines.

-- Switch the pipeline's default branch to the branch that includes the new service endpoint reference.
+- Switch the pipeline's default branch to the branch that includes the new service connection reference.

 For example, if you've made a change in a branch called